rjsf-team/react-jsonschema-form/docs/usage/validation.md

 > - The `customValidate()` function must implement the `CustomValidator` interface found in `@rjsf/utils`.
 > - The `customValidate()` function must **always** return the `errors` object received as second argument.
 > - The `customValidate()` function is called **after** the JSON schema validation.
+> - The `customValidate()` function is passed the `uiSchema` as the third argument.
+This allows the `customValidate()` function to be able to derive additional information from it for generating errors.

 ## Custom error messages